-B. Two philosophies
+C. Two philosophies

 The mathematical history of understanding the connection between algebra and topology goes back to the early 1900's in the development of homology theory.
-A quantum version of this philosophy arose thirty years ago when Vaughan Jones found quantum knot invariants [5-7].
+A quantum version of this philosophy arose thirty years ago.
+A breakthrough came when Vaughan Jones found quantum knot invariants [28-30].
 In this theory, one gets diagrammatic representations for algebraic identities and topological invariants.
-This is what we call going from algebra to topology.
+This is the direction that we call: algebra to topology.

 Jones then asked the question: can these invariants be derived in a topological manner, rather than in an algebraic way?
-Witten gave a topological interpretation of the Jones polynomial in terms of the Chern-Simons action [8].
+In other words, can one go in the direction topology to algebra?
+Witten answered this by giving a topological interpretation to the Jones polynomial as an expectation of a Wilson loop in a field theory with a Chern-Simons action [31].
 Actually Witten's picture is more general.
-It led to the construction of a 3-d topological quantum field theory (TQFT), see Atiyah [9], that Reshetikhin, Turaev, and Viro formalized mathematically [10, 11].
+It led to Atiyah's construction of a 3-d topological quantum field theory (TQFT) [32], which Reshetikhin, Turaev, and Viro formalized mathematically [33, 34].
 The point of this story is that 3-d TQFT captures the algebraic axioms of modular tensor categories.
 As a concrete example, this includes representation categories of quantum groups.
-This is the direction topology to algebra.